serut/meteor-coverage/README.md

 -   `out_json_report` creates a json report
 -   `out_json_summary` creates a json_summary report
 -   `out_text_summary` creates a text_summary report
+-   `out_remap` remaps the coverage to all the available report formats
 -   `out_teamcity` & `out_clover` are not working yet

 ## Meteor --settings file